SEND School Offer – Dene Magna School.

 What is the role of the SEND governor?

-Mr Gareth Knutt is the SEN governor at Dene Magna.
-He liaises with the SENCO to ensure the Learning Support Department continues to provide rigour and challenge and to ensure all SEND students are supported in order to maximise their potential.
-He represents the Learning Support Department at governors meetings.
+Mrs Louise Holland is the SEN governor at Dene Magna.
+She liaises with the SENCO to ensure the Learning Support Department continues to provide rigour and challenge and to ensure all SEND students are supported in order to maximise their potential.
+She represents the Learning Support Department at governors meetings.

 What do you do if you are not happy?